Birgu (Vittoriosa) travel guide and tips guide

 - Tal-Petut – a great little restaurant to get a taste of traditional as well as innovative Maltese cuisine.
 The owner, and chef, prepares original food and presents it personally to patrons.

 - Osteria VE – lovely choice of Venetian cuisine presented in an intimate local townhouse.

-- Del Borgo – a wine cellar boasting a list of over 300 wines.
+- Del Borgo – a restaurant and wine cellar boasting a list of over 300 wines.
 It offers Maltese food with a modern touch in a classical wine bar setting of vaulted stone arches and dim soft lighting.
 A great option all year round, although without tables outside there are better options in summer.

 Special events in Birgu